abo3skr2019/DisNote-bot/README.md

 # DisNote Bot

-Did you ever need to jott something down real quick be it in a family gathering , work meeting ,etc and you don't have obsidian in your phone or it just doesn't sync right well i intoduce to you the DisNote bot it is A Discord bot that automatically saves messages from a specific channel into your daily Notes using your template, organizing them by year and month.
+Did you ever need to jott something down real quick be it in a family gathering , work meeting ,etc and you don't have obsidian in your phone! or it just doesn't sync right, well i intoduce to you the DisNote bot it is A Discord bot that automatically saves messages from a specific channel into your daily Notes using your template, organizing them by year and month.
 Perfect for jotting down that quick note.

 ## Features